 Comfort of Chairs: Just about average chairs.
 The tables have some nice features, like drink holders, but the chairs don't stand out.

-Game Spreads and Limits: Hold 'Em is the only game spread.
-They always will have a $1/$2 NL game with a $200 max and $2-$4 limit most of the time.
+Game Spreads and Limits: Hold 'Em is the only game spread, and even then only when someone shows up to pay.
+They will have a $1/$2 NL game with a $200 max or $2-$4 limit when it's going.

 How Crowded is the Room?
-Not much wait, but if there is, there is no intercom, so you need to be close to the room to hear when your seat comes up.
+Not much wait, except for other players to show up.
+There is no intercom, so you need to be close to the room to hear when your seat comes up.

 Comps?
 Earn $1 an hour in comps while you play.
 Poker room rate for four hours of play a day.